openfoodfacts/.github/docs/README.md

 The [decisions](decisions) folder contains details of general architectural patterns that have been agreed by the community for the project.

-If you are developing a new service, then refer to the [ports](ports.md) document to find a free port range and submit a PR to add you port range to the list.
+If you are developing a new service, then refer to the [ports and prefixes](ports-and-prefixes.md) document to find a free port range and submit a PR to add you port range and name prefix to the list.